Learning to Optimize Multi-Objective Alignment Through Dynamic Reward Weighting: Hypervolume-Guided Weight Adaptation

 \section{Hypervolume-Guided Weight Adaptation}

 A natural and straightforward way to improve multi-objective alignment is to encourage pushing the Pareto front at each training step.
 Therefore, we introduce hypervolume-guided weight adaptation, which leverages human-specified weights $\vw$ through two hierarchical components: (1) the standard reward vector $\vr$, and (2) a meta-level reward $r_{\text{pareto}}(\vr, \mB)$ that encourages policies to achieve new Pareto optimality.
-Note that we do not directly modify the given human-specified weights $\vw$; instead, we use the meta-level signal to amplify rewards when training discovers new Pareto fronts.
-We design $r_{\text{pareto}}(\vr)$ as:
+Note that we do not directly modify the given human-specified weights $\vw$, instead we use the meta-level signal to amplify rewards when training discovers new Pareto fronts.
+We design $r_{\text{pareto}}(\vr)$ as:\footnote{We experimented with multiple other activation functions with varying range and found that Eq.~\ref{eq: r pareto} is the most stable one for our scenario.
+We provide more details in Appendix~\ref{appendix: hyperparameters}.}

-which has the shape shown in \autoref{fig: r-pareto}.\footnote{We experimented with multiple other activation functions with varying range and found that Eq.~\ref{eq: r pareto} is the most stable one for our scenario.
-We provide more details in Appendix~\ref{appendix: hyperparameters}.} $\mB$ represents the performance buffer storing validation performance of the current Pareto set.
+$\mB$ represents the performance buffer storing validation performance of the current Pareto set.
 In practice, we compute $\Delta\text{HV}(\vr, \mB)$ using the recursive dimension-sweep algorithm of \citet{1688440}, which achieves computational complexity $\mathcal{O}(n^{k-2} \log n)$ for $n$ points in $k$ dimensions.
 The complete procedure is detailed in Algorithm~\ref{alg: vanilla}.